rhjhunt/rhsm/README.md

     - role: rhsm
 ```

 Example playbook with username, password and pool ID.
-In order to protect your
+To protect your password
-password and pool ID it's recommend to put the information in a vault.
+and pool ID it's recommend to put the information in a vault.

 ```yml
 ---